Grey-tailed tattler

-The grey-tailed tattler (Tringa brevipes, formerly Heteroscelus brevipes), also known as the Siberian tattler or Polynesian tattler, is a small shorebird in the genus Tringa.
+The grey-tailed tattler (Tringa brevipes), also known as the Siberian tattler or Polynesian tattler, is a small shorebird in the genus Tringa.
 The English name for the tattlers refers to their noisy call.
-The genus name Tringa is the New Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
+The genus name Tringa is the Neo-Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
 The specific brevipes is from Latin brevis, "short", and pes, "foot".

 This tattler breeds in northeast Siberia.
 After breeding, they migrate to an area from southeast Asia to Australia.

 Description

 The grey-tailed tattler is closely related to its North American counterpart, the wandering tattler (T. incana) and is difficult to distinguish from that species.
 Both tattlers are unique among the species of Tringa for having unpatterned, greyish wings and back, and a scaly breast pattern extending more or less onto the belly in breeding plumage, in which both also have a rather prominent supercilium.

 These birds resemble common redshanks in shape and size.
 The upper parts, underwings, face and neck are grey, and the belly is white.
 They have short yellowish legs and a bill with a pale base and dark tip.
 There is a weak supercilium.

 They are very similar to their American counterpart, and differentiation depends on details like the length of the nasal groove and scaling on the tarsus.
 The best distinction is the call; grey-tailed has a disyllabic whistle, and wandering a rippling trill.